 Life is full of risk and uncertainty.
 This course reviews basic theory related to life and health insurance, and introduces instruments to prepare for and deal with financial consequences of various risks related to human life.
 Employee benefits and a brief overview of social insurance system are also covered.
 Students will understand the various risks related to one’s life and health, and the methods and instruments to handle these risks at the society, business and individual levels.

 RMI 661 Trading Risk in the Global Reinsurance Market (3 credit hours)

 Market-making operations and analytic structures of the global reinsurance market.
 While the course develops the concepts that underpin the reinsurance market, the emphasis is on how risk is traded in these markets in practice.
 Students will learn the language of reinsurance, understand the market-making operations of the reinsurance market, and gain familiarity with the analytic structures of the reinsurance markets.

-Taxation Concentration Courses
+Taxation Specialization Courses